CCA-Public/digital-archives-manual/guides/stabilization.md

    * Once the extraction is completed, make sure the Wave files are in the current working folder and rename it/them using the media’s accession number (e.g. DR2008_0016_264.wav).
 If you have multiple tracks, add track number at the end of the title (e.g.: DR2008_0016_264_01; DR2008_0016_264_02).
    * Flag the Audio-CDs in the versement stabilization spreadsheet.

- ##### Disk imaging a DVD-R
+ ##### Disk imaging a DVD
    * Go through Steps 1 and 2.
    * Using the File Size adjustment setting, IsoBuster avoids fractioning large image files – like the contents of a DVD – into multiple smaller image files.
+If you have a DVD or any piece of media containing more than 1024MB of data, you might want to use IsoBuster instead of FTK Imager.
+The later will fraction any large image file into smaller 1024MB image files.
    * In the left side pannel, right-click on the media icon (DVD+R).
 Under “Extract DVD+R <Image>, select “User Data (.tao, .bin, .iso)”.
 DVDs only have one type of blocks, that contains user data only (there’s no such thing as a RAW DVD).
 Under “Extract DVD+R <Image>, the RAW and RAW2User options have been greyed out.
 Select “User Data (.tao, .bin, .iso)” to start the disk imaging process.
    * Enter the path of your current project folder.
    * Use the media’s identifier as the image filename, replacing any colons(“:”) with underscores(“_”). (e.g.: DR2008:0016:346 becomes DR2008_0016_346)